Skip page header and navigation

 96 UCAS Points

-This Civil Engineering degree course is built around five main areas: materials, structures, geotechnics, surveying and construction management.
-All of these areas are identified as core subjects required in the civil engineering curriculum, according to the Joint Board of Moderators for accredited degree programmes, if you are planning to set out on a path towards becoming a chartered engineer.
+This Civil Engineering degree is designed around five principal areas: materials, structures, geotechnics, surveying, and construction management.
+These subjects are core to the civil engineering curriculum, as defined by the Joint Board of Moderators for accredited degree programmes.
+This course is ideal for anyone aiming to become a chartered engineer.

-Close links are developed with the Construction Industry Training Board (CITB), Construction Wales Innovation Centre (CWIC) and Chartered Institute of Building (CIOB).
-This provides a wide range of knowledge and experience to support your course, and good employability prospects as civil engineers with the scope to diversify into related fields such as building and site surveyors.
+We have close connections with the Construction Industry Training Board (CITB), Construction Wales Innovation Centre (CWIC), and the Chartered Institute of Building (CIOB).
+These partnerships provide a rich source of knowledge and experience, enhancing your learning and boosting your employability prospects.
+Graduates of our programme often find opportunities not only as civil engineers but also in related fields such as building and site surveyors.

 Course details